zitadel/terraform-provider-zitadel/README.md

 # WIP terraform-provider-zitadel

-The ZITADEL terraform provider enables you to
+The ZITADEL terraform provider enables you to manage reproducible ZITADEL resources declaratively
-- Migrate resources between ZITADEL instances and versions
-- Manage reproducible ZITADEL resources declaratively